lexborisov/myhtml/README.md

 - Asynchronous Parsing, Build Tree and Indexation
 - Fully conformant with the [HTML5 specification]
 - Two API - [high] and [low]-level
+- Manipulation elements attributes: add, change, delete and other
 - Support Single Mode parsing
 - Support for fragment parsing
 - No outside dependencies